thiagojoaquimdev/thiagojoaquimdev/README.md

 ### Fairing Control System

-A web-based system developed with Python and SQLite for managing the receipt and registration of motorcycle fairings.
+Web-based system developed with Python and SQLite for managing the receipt and registration of motorcycle fairings.

 [View Project](https://github.com/thiagojoaquimdev/sistema-controle-carenagens)